-Carolina offers academic minors in Jewish Studies and Modern Hebrew for undergraduates.
+Carolina offers academic minors in Jewish studies and modern Hebrew for undergraduates.
 Please consult the course catalog for updates on requirements and additional information.

 Jewish Studies Minor

 The minor consists of five courses, which must be taken in at least two different departments.
-The minor requires the core course (JWST 100/RELI 123) and four other courses selected from the list below.
+The minor requires the core course (JWST 100/RELI 123) and four other courses.
 Of these four courses, one must be a course numbered 400 or higher, and at least one must be pre-1750.
-Additions to this list must be approved by a faculty member who serves on the Planning Board of the Carolina Center for Jewish Studies.
-Only courses in Modern Hebrew at the 5th semester level or higher can count as courses toward the minor.
-Students minoring in both Jewish Studies and religious studies must use at least three JWST courses that are not cross-listed with RELI to complete the requirements for the minor in Jewish Studies.
+Only courses in modern Hebrew at the 5th semester level or higher can count as courses toward the Jewish studies minor.
+Students minoring in both Jewish studies and religious studies must use at least three JWST courses that are not cross-listed with RELI to complete the requirements for the minor in Jewish studies.

 Overview of all courses in Hebrew